dexterGoodkind/spatial-popgen/README.md

 The code in this repo is based on work from my project for the University of Cambridge MPhil in Computational Biology.
 I have my supervisor, Dr Aylwyn Scally, to thank for his extensive support during the project.

-I recommend reading, or at least skimming through, the sections of the [written thesis](/written_thesis.pdf) to give context to the contents of the repo.
+I recommend reading, or at least skimming through, the sections of the [written thesis](/thesis_written.pdf) to give context to the contents of the repo.
 The folder names (with their numbers) in this repo correspond to sections in the written thesis.

 ## Contents
 The project is titled "Investigating the spread of ancestry using forward spatial population genetic simulations".
 This is done using SLiM 3.0 (***), a specific framework for forward genetic simulation.
 In particular, I explored results from Olalde et al 2018[^1], which imply that approximately 90% of Britain's gene pool was replaced in the years 2450BC-1000BC.
-For more details, see the written thesis (***)
+For more details, see the [written thesis](/thesis_written.pdf).